JupiterOne/sdk/docs/development.md

 (`debug`, `trace`, `info`, `warn`, and `error`) and also allowing for child loggers to be created via the `child` function.

-Messages logged via the `logger` are not displayed to customers via the integration job event log.
+Most information logged via the `logger` will _not_ be displayed to customers via the integration job event log, but there are some special messages that need to be displayed to customers to allow them to know if there are issues preventing integrations from collecting data.

-##### `jobLog`

-A `jobLog` utility will also be provided for reporting events to the JupiterOne integration events job log.
-This can be used for displaying information about an integration's progress.

-A limited interface be available for developers using the api display special messages to consumers.
-This interface may expand in the future as the need for different message types arise.
+For these cases, we will provide specialized functions on the `logger` to assist with displaying those kinds of messages.

+A `logger.auth` function for displaying authorization related warnings or errors encountered while data is being collected in the steps.

+Additionally, errors logged via `logger.error` will be displayed by customers as well.
+This is helpful for providing customers with some context about provider api issues that prevent data from being collected.

 ###### `forbiddenResource`